dan2-ux/pi5_sensehat_playground/README.md

 ## Workflow

 To enable control of sensehat through Playground, the Raspberry Pi 5 needs to run Docker for `sdv-runtime`, which acts as a bridge between the Pi 5 and Playground.
-If the connection is successful, the Python script will be able to receive Playground values and change the NeoPixels' status accordingly.
+If the connection is successful, the Python script will be able to receive Playground values and change the sensehat' status accordingly.

 ## Wiring